For All Vehicle Claims

 • Held in a cell

-16. The IP is released, bailed, the vehicle retained.
+16. The IP is released, bailed, and the vehicle is retained.

-• The IP likely has no insurance for the ‘FRAUD’ (they may well have if the car was ‘stolen’ from them)
+• The IP likely has no insurance for the ‘FRAUD’ (they may well have had cover in the event the car was ‘stolen’ from them)

-17. The police resources associated with the alert are not insignificant; respond, arrest, incarcerate, bail and take custody fo the vehicle.
+17. The police resources associated with the ‘alert’ and seizure are not insignificant; respond, arrest, incarcerate, bail and take custody of the vehicle.

-18. The IP now has ‘issues’ with their local constabulary; why have they done this, is it right … where is ‘my’ car?
+18. The IP now has ‘issues’ with the seizing constabulary (possibly their local force); why have they done this?
+Is it right … where is ‘my’ car?

 19. The police seizing the car and arresting the IP may (or likely not) record the taking of the IP’s monies as a crime, as FRAUD.
 However, the purchase was not on their ‘section’, not within their jurisdiction – the FRAUD occurred elsewhere.
-The police may, at best, refer the IP to ‘ActionFraud’.
+The police may, refer the IP to the constabulary in whose jurisdiction the purchase took place or to ‘ActionFraud’ (ReportFraud as of 2026).

-20. This same constabulary will then arrange for the vehicle to be passed to the constabulary recording the original (FRAUD) offence or directly to the original loser, the dealer.
+20. The seizing constabulary will then arrange for the vehicle to be passed to the constabulary, recording the original (FRAUD) offence or directly to the original loser, the dealer victim (at ‘1’ above)

-21. It appears, from a police perspective, the status quo is returned:
+21. It appears, from a police perspective, the status quo is restored; the dealership has the car, the original crime, a negative, has been addressed by the recovery, a positive.

 But what of the IP and their monies?